Best Places to Visit in Myanmar- Our Top Myanmar Destinations

 Head south to the sundrenched beaches or discover the sacred temples in the north.
 Although there is little tourist structure making it difficult to get around that is really where the true adventure lies, tune out from wifi and daily comforts and delve into Myanmar and all its charming sights.
 Here are the best Myanmar destinations you must visit!

 Yangon is often the introduction to Myanmar since this is where the international airport is in the country.
 The fascinating city captivates its visitors by a mix of culture where Indian, Chinese and Burmese co-exists.
 Yangon is also home to the largest number of British Colonial building while the city is dominated by the skyline of Shwedagon, a giant pagoda that can be seen from all the sides of the city and is one of the best temples in Myanmar.
-There are many things to do in Yangon with kids, free things in case you are on a budget, if you are a solo traveller or if you like a bit of adventure!
+There are many things to do in Yangon with kids, if you are a solo traveller or if you like a bit of adventure!
+There are also lots of free things to do in Yangon in case you are on a budget.
 I’d put Yangon at the top of the list for places to visit in Myanmar!

 Estimated days: 3-4 days